awsdocs/amazon-athena-user-guide/doc_source/show-tables.md

 **Example – show the names of all tables in `sampledb` that include the word "flights"**

 ```
-SHOW TABLES IN sampledb '.*flights.*'
+SHOW TABLES IN sampledb '*flights*'
 ```
 Results